FreeTommyLi/autotrack/README.md

   </tr>
 </table>

-**Disclaimer:** autotrack is maintained by members of the Google Analytics developer platform team and is primarily intended for a developer audience.
+**Disclaimer:** Members of Google Analytics developer platform team maintain autotrack which is intended for a developer audience.
 It is not an official Google Analytics product and does not qualify for Google Analytics 360 support.
-Developers who choose to use this library are responsible for ensuring that their implementation meets the requirements of the [Google Analytics Terms of Service](https://www.google.com/analytics/terms/us.html) and the legal obligations of their respective country.
+Developers using this library are responsible for ensuring that implementation meets the requirements of the [Google Analytics Terms of Service](https://www.google.com/analytics/terms/us.html) and the legal obligations of their respective country.

 ## Installation and usage